bhschott/QSM_tools/QSM_SPM/README.md

 4. **MVSSM Calculation**:
    - Calls `fade_qsm_calculate_mvssm` to generate the Macro-Vessel-Suppressed Susceptibility Map (MVSSM) using the high and low lambda QSM images.
-   - The function applies a standard deviation cutoff and smooths the images before calculating the MVSSM.
+   - The function applies a standard deviation cutoff and smoothes the images before calculating the MVSSM.

 5. **Mask Creation**:
    - Calls `fade_qsm_create_mask` to create a binary mask from the high lambda QSM image.